RonnySAlvarado/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+   RDBMS is the structure ie rows and columns and information within those rows and columns are stored in a table.
+SQL is the language that allows us to interact with said databases

 1. Why do tables need a `primary key`?
+   Needed because it uniquely identifies each record in the table.
+Example in the TK shows that there could be more than one John Smith, but in order to find the right one, each John Smith will have some unique id and that is the primary key.

 1. What is the name given to a table column that references the primary key on another table.
+   Foreign Key
 1. What do we need in order to have a _many to many_ relationship between two tables.
+   Create a third table with join and use foreign keys to reference the two-tables

 ## Project Set Up